Site security

 The foundation of website security is the plan to protect your website and its users from hackers and their malware.
 All of this includes understanding the components of your website, how they work together, and what vulnerabilities they have.
 There are all the most necessary materials that will help you solve security problems.

-Below are all the materials covering this topic:
+⟹ Below are materials revealing this topic:

 Short answer: yes.
 Without SSL, the chances of people visiting your site are slim.
 So what gives SSL?
 What is this?
 How do they work?
 How will visitors to my site know that I have it?...